General multiple Dirichlet series from perverse sheaves: Introduction

+Furthermore, axiom (1) will follow from a twisted multiplicativity property of the polynomial functions $F_{d_1,\dots, d_r}$ used to construct the perverse sheaves $K_{d_1,\dots, d_r}$.
+We then transform this identity involving the polynomials $F_{d_1,\dots, d_r}$ to an isomorphism involving the perverse sheaves $K_{d_1,\dots, d_r}$, using fundamental properties of the intermediate extension construction, which then implies an identity involving the trace functions $a(f_1,\dots, f_r; q,\chi ,M)$ of the perverse sheaves $K_{d_1,\dots, d_r}$.

+Axiom (5) follows from the theory of weights and purity for perverse sheaves, which gives bounds for the Frobenius eigenvalues in each degree.

+Characteristic zero analogues of the perverse sheaves $ IC_{\mathcal L_\chi(F_{d_1,\dots,d_{r}})}$ used in our construction have been studied before from the perspective of quantum groups and Nichols algebras~\citep*{BFS,KS}.
+Some of our (brief) calculations with these sheaves in Section \ref{axioms} are characteristic $p$ analogues of results previously obtained in the characteristic zero setting in those works.
+This connection between multiple Dirichlet series and quantum groups seems different from the usual one, as the coefficients of the multiple Dirichlet series correspond to traces of Frobenius on stalks of the sheaves that can be computed from the cohomology of the positive part of the small quantum group, but neither the Frobenius action nor the cohomology of the positive part appear in the usual picture.
+I learned of these connections thanks to helpful conversations with Jordan Ellenberg, Michael Finkelberg, Mikhail Kapranov, Tudor P\u{a}durariu, and Vadim Schechtman.

-While writing this paper, the author served as a Clay Research Fellow and, later, was supported by NSF grant DMS-2101491.
-I would like to thank Adrian Diaconu for helpful conversations and River Sawin for helping me find typos.
+While writing this paper, at various times the author served as a Clay Research Fellow, was supported by NSF grant DMS-2101491, and was a Sloan Research Fellow.
+I would like to thank Adrian Diaconu for helpful conversations, Matthew Hase-Liu and River Sawin for helping me find typos, and the anonymous referee for many helpful comments.